They say scarcity in copywriting heightens the appeal of what you’re selling.

 Last week, while driving to the Isle of Lewis, we passed a sign.
 It said: SHOP >>>> LAST BEFORE ULLAPOOL.

-My lizard brain hissed: “If you do not stop at this shop — THE LAST SHOP BEFORE ULLAPOOL — you and your family are going to die a slow and painful death – probably from dehydration and malnutrition”.
+The “fight or flight” chunk of my brain, the lizard brain, hissed: “If you do not stop at this shop — THE LAST SHOP BEFORE ULLAPOOL — you and your family are going to die a slow and painful death – probably from dehydration and malnutrition”.

 My rational brain sighed, and said: “It’s less than an hour to Ullapool.
-You have enough food for the entire (13 hour) return journey home.
-YOU DO NOT NEED TO STOP AT THE SHOP.”
+You have enough food for the entire (13 hour) journey home.
+YOU DO NOT NEED TO STOP AT THIS SHOP.”

 But… as any armchair neuroscientist will tell you, a lizard brain’s game is strong.